jonidaniel/piquote/README.md

 ## About Piquote

 - Users see random images with random quotes by pressing a button
-- Utilizes AJAX technique in fetching data from two different API's
+- Utilizes AJAX technique in fetching data
+  - Images are fetched from Unsplash API
+  - Quotes are fetched from API Ninjas' Quotes API
 - Implemented using jQuery syntax in particular
 - Developed for the [Laurea UAS](https://www.laurea.fi) course Web-sovellusten kehittäminen Javascriptillä TO00BL10-3025